annotation/stam-rust/README.md

     )?;
 ```

-The implementation will ensure to reuse any already existing `AnnotationData` if possible, as that is one of the core characteristics of the STAM model.
+The implementation will ensure to reuse any already existing `AnnotationData` if possible, as not duplicating data is one of the core characteristics of the STAM model.

 You can serialize the entire annotation store (including all sets and annotations) to a STAM JSON file: